The Bristolian dialect can be confusing to a lot of people.

-I went to buy some bread from a baker’s shop in an up and coming, salubrious (yes, ok it is posh) part of town the other day.
-I only stopped in there as I was passing by and needed some bread.
+I went to buy some bread from a baker’s shop in a smart part of town the other day.

 When I asked for a small “Wholemeal”, I was told that there were none there.
 In fact it was a not a case of running out, but they did not sell wholemeal loaves at all.
 The nearest they had to that was a “mixed grain sourdough loaf”.
 One of three types of sourdough bread they stocked in the shop.
 It looked lovely stuff in there too.